 There many different ailments that come out during spring are often brought about by a few factors, changes in the weather from cold to warm, the cool wind and air that is brought about by the thawing of ice after winter, and the pollen that floats in the air from the flowers that usually bloom during this season.
-Here are a few more possible reasons why people get sick during spring:

 Spring Ailments Causes

 - Some people get sick during spring because of the lowered immunity that they often suffer due to the over-indulgences of the holiday season.
+Drinking, over-eating, and staying up late because of all the partying can lower a person’s immunity significantly, making him prone to ailments that are brought about by changes in the weather.

 - Other causes of spring ailments are allergies to certain substances that are present only during this period or are abundant at this time.
 One of the allergens that is present during this time is pollen.
 Another one is poison ivy, which usually grows during the springtime.

 - People also get sick from the small insects that emerge during spring.
-Ticks, for example, emerge after winter; and they can bring ailments with them when they bite the people that they cling to.

 How to Identify Symptoms of Spring Ailments?